AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 # 1. Prerequisites

-One obvious prerequisite is to at least have one robot equal to the one used to develop these demos.
+One obvious prerequisite is to have at least one robot equal to the one used to develop these demos.

 Regarding software, you need to install some tools, mainly:
   - Raspbian OS (Debian Buster version)
   - ROS2 Foxy Fitzroy (and add some required packages)
   - Arduino IDE
   - Visual Studio Code (optional)
-  - VNC Server (optional but recomended for remote access to the robot Operating System, both for devloping, running and debbuging programs)
+  - VNC Server (optional but recomended for remote access to the robot Operating System, both for developing, running and debbuging programs)

 You will also need to configure device identification ports attributed by the OS.

+For you to know to install and how to create fixed tty device ports, you can access this attached file on the repository.
+This guide provides additional information to possible installtion and configuration problems.

 (DIZER AQUI QUE PARA SABER COMO DAR LOCK AS PORTAS E COMO INSTALAR TODOS OS OUTROS SOFTWARES REFERIDOS ACIMA PODE-SE CONSULTAR O GUIA ANEXADO QUE EXPLICA O PROCEDIMENTO E SOLUÇÕES PARA EVENTUAIS PROBLEMAS DE INSTALAÇÃO E CONFIGURAÇÃO)